by Texas Homesteader ~

 (One of my shortcuts to be able to Serve Homemade Meals Every Day, the EASY way!)

-Homemade BBQ Sauce Is Easy
+Easy Homemade BBQ Sauce

 BBQ sauce isn’t typically very expensive of course.
 But it’s seldom about the money for me and almost always about the environment.

 These days I always attempt to make for myself the items I used to have to buy.
-Especially if it’s sold in plastic. (have I mentioned lately how much I HATE PLASTIC??)
+Especially if it’s sold in plastic.

-But I found this BBQ sauce to be much better.
-Plus I always have these items in my pantry.
+This BBQ sauce is my favorite.
 Yes I must pull out a few more more spices, but it still takes only minutes to make & it’s delicious.

-And although the recipe calls for simmering the sauce for about 10 minutes, I’ve *totally* just mixed it up & heated it in the microwave for 1 minute before stirring it into my pulled pork. (shhhhhhh…) It was still delightful!
+Although the recipe calls for simmering the sauce for about 10 minutes, I’ve *totally* just mixed it up & heated it in the microwave for 1 minute before stirring it into my pulled pork. (shhhhhhh…) It was still delightful!

 Like it tangier?
 Add more vinegar.
 Smokier?
 Add a touch more liquid smoke.
 Don’t like it so sweet?
 Cut back on the honey.
 Go ahead & tweak the ingredients to make it suite YOUR tastes!